chrisburnell/chrisburnell.com/src/posts/articles/2024-05-07-cluster-composition.md

 ---
 date: 2024-05-07T18:39:29+0800
+updated: 2024-05-09T17:34:01+0800
-title: The Cluster
+title: The Cluster Composition
-description: In this post, I’m going to cover how I use a snippet of CSS for laying out list items that I’m calling a <q>Cluster</q>.
+description: In this post, I’m going to cover how I use a snippet of CSS for laying out list items that called the <q>Cluster</q>.
 tags:
   - weblogpomo
   - weblogpomo2024